blob42/Instrukt/README.md

     - [ ] Indexing and chat with documents and source code.
     - [ ] Example use cases
     - [ ] Tutorials for users non familiar with AI/LLM terms.

+## Contributing

+Any contribution, feedback and PR is welcome !

+You can help with:

+- Testing and creating Issues for bugs or features that would be useful.
+- If you have technical skills, you are welcome to create a PR.
+- If you don't have technical skills you can help with documentation, adding examples and tutorials or create new user stories.

 ## Patreon